Background pattern

 How to prepare this medication

-All sizes of vials of CEFTAZIDIME LDP Torlan are supplied under reduced pressure.
-As the product dissolves, carbon dioxide is released and positive pressure is developed.
-Small bubbles of carbon dioxide in the reconstituted solution should be ignored.
+All sizes of CEFTAZIDIME LDP Torlan vials are supplied under reduced pressure.
+As the product dissolves, carbon dioxide is released, and positive pressure develops.
+The small carbon dioxide bubbles in the reconstituted solution can be ignored.

-See the table for volumes of addition and concentrations of solution that may be useful when fractional doses are needed.
+See the table for volumes of addition and solution concentrations that may be useful when fractionated doses are needed.

 Amount of diluent to add (ml)